qpoint-io/qtap/.github/CLA.md

 # Contributor License Agreement

-This Contributor License Agreement ("CLA") documents the rights granted by Contributors to Qpoint.
+This Contributor License Agreement ("CLA") documents the rights granted by Contributors to Qtap.

 ## 1. Definitions